-• If you drive on salted or dusty roads or if you drive near the ocean, hose off the undercarriage at least once a month.
+- If you drive on salted or dusty roads or if you drive near the ocean, hose off the undercarriage at least once a month. - It is important that the drain holes in the lower edges of the doors, rocker panels and tailgate must be kept clear and open.